 - Stainless steel pans are always a good option.

 This classic dish has numerous variations across cultures.
 In the Middle East, it is called Shakshuka.
 The Italian version of Eggs in Purgatory is said to have originated in Naples in southern Italy as poor people’s food.
 In the Catholic religion, purgatory is the place sinners go to be cleaned of their misdeeds before entering heaven.
 It’s unclear whether “purgatory” refers to the bubbling red tomato sauce used to poach the eggs or the fire of the chile paste or crushed red pepper flakes that the sauce is spiked with.

 You can make the purgatory sauce 1-2 days ahead of time.
 Simply get the sauce to the point of adding the eggs, cool, transfer to a storage container and refrigerate until needed.
 When ready to serve, bring back to a simmer in an oven-safe skillet then proceed as directed.

 If you even have them!
 This dish is not as good reheated because of the poached eggs but if you’re as averse to food waste as I am, I would suggest placing the leftovers in a small skillet on the stovetop, cover and reheat over low heat until heated through.

 The sky is pretty much the limit here.
-You can keep it simple and traditional by just cooking the eggs in a marinara sauce or crushed tomatoes.
+You can keep it simple and traditional by just cooking the eggs in a marinara sauce or crushed tomatoes with fresh basil.
 You can make it meatless but add more protein with beans instead of the sausage.
 Got leftover pasta?
 Stir that in!
 Eggs in Purgatory is a super versatile dish.

 More great breakfast and brunch recipes you’ll love!